asascience-open/ooi-user-mgmt/README.md

 Ocean Observatories Initiative - User Management
 ===============

 A stand-alone application that enables the management of users, groups, roles, Redis and password recovery.

+It is recommended to host this app on a separate ip address using https rewrite in nginx and limit access to the /admin/ route to certain IP users while leaving the /reset route open to the world.

 ### Setup